Lions are a symbol of wild Africa, majestic animals that showcase power and beauty. Seeing one in the wild is one of a safari’s ultimate highlights.

 A tiny lion cub is so small and light you could tuck it into a pet carrier bag and show it off in a shopping mall (or wherever people show off their puppies and kittens).

 Even cuter is this weird fact about lions: lion cubs are born with blue eyes!
 How adorable, until the cub turns two years old and mauls you to death.

 These animals are definitely not pets.
 The blue eyes change to brown or amber when the cubs are two to three months old.

 1.5 kg is less than 1% of a lion’s adult weight.
 So while lions are born tiny and cute they quickly develop into 150-250 kg carnivores.

 8. Lions don’t hunt or eat every day

 Hunting requires a lot of energy and it is not always necessary.
-Instead, these predators literally stuff themselves to bursting point at a single sitting.
+Instead of daily meals, these predators literally stuff themselves to bursting point at a single sitting.

 9. Lions can snooze for 20 hours a day